By Glen C. Strathy

 mere object, to which Mariette replies, "I've been inside you.

 There's not as much there as you think."
-The exchange shows how both replicants and holograms suffer from inferiority.
+The exchange shows how both replicants and holograms feel inadequate because they are less than human.

 Driver 3 (point of no return):